 - 1 tablespoon cornstarch

-In a small shallow bowl, combine the apple cider, nutmeg, and curry powder.
+In a small shallow bowl, combine the apple cider, nutmeg, and curry powder and set aside.

-In a small microwave-safe dish, combine the butter, onions, and garlic.
+In a small microwave-safe dish, combine the butter, onion, and garlic.
 Microwave on high for 1 to 2 minutes or until the onion is softened.
-Place this mixture in the bottom of a 3 to 4 quart slow cooker.
+Place this mixture in the bottom of a 3- to 4-quart slow cooker.

-Then mix the vinegar, broth and cornstarch in a small bowl and stir into the liquid in the crockpot.
+To make the sauce, whisk together the vinegar, broth, and cornstarch in a small bowl until well mixed and lump free and stir into the liquid in the crock pot.
 Cover and cook on high heat, stirring occasionally, until sauce is thickened and bubbly, about 10 to 15 minutes.
-Serve with some hot cooked brown rice.
+Pass the sauce separately at the table.